 Understandable and trustworthy AI

 As new AI technologies are created, we must also increase our understanding of how AI systems derive solutions, and why they make the decisions they make.
 An important R&D emphasis is on providing AI with explainability mechanisms that help human users understand reasons for AI outputs.
 DARPA’s Explainable AI (XAI) program aims to create machine learning techniques that produce more explainable solutions while maintaining high performance and appropriate levels of trust in the system.
-NSF’s Smart and Autonomous Systems program funds research on intelligent physical systems that are predictable and can explain themselves to human collaborators.
+NSF’s Program on Fairness in Artificial Intelligence in Collaboration with Amazon will fund research on fairness in AI, with the goal of contributing to trustworthy AI systems that are readily accepted and deployed to tackle grand challenges facing society.